Abdelrhman20khaled/Universal-Remote-Control/README.md

 # Universal-Remote-Control

 ## Overview
-This project focuses on developing an embedded system that utilizes **ATMEGA32** microcontroller and **infrared (IR) sensors** for transmission (TX) and reception (RX).
-The goal is to create a functional system that can detect and process signals from the IR sensors to trigger specific actions.
-The project involves both hardware and software components, including the design and development of a custom **PCB** in **Altium Designer** and the implementation of embedded C code to control the system.
+Me and my partner are working on a **Universal Remote Control**.
+This remote control is programmable and capable of learning and programming other remotes.
+We have designed 4 different remotes, but the project is scalable based on the vendor's requirements.
+The system uses **ATMEGA32** microcontroller and **infrared (IR) sensors** for communication between remotes.
+The project involves both hardware and software, including the design and development of a custom **PCB** in **Altium Designer** and the implementation of embedded C code.

 ## Project Components